-GMED will arrange a home visit to the patient, administration of the CDs documenting dose(s) given and any drug(s) left with the patient in GMED Controlled Drug Record Book and other records for example sub cutaneous prescription chart/Adastra.
+GMED will arrange a home visit to the patient, administration of the CDs documenting dose(s) given and any drug(s) left with the patient in GMED Controlled Drug Register and other records for example sub cutaneous prescription chart/Adastra.
+Any CDs left for future administration must be labelled for the patient with directions.

 5.2.1.
-CDs not Available from GMED Centre/Car
+CDs Not Available From GMED Centre/Car